PeteHaughie/Microbit-Microsynth/README.md

 Connect a crocodile clip to each of the 3V and GND contacts of the Micro:bit.
 You can move the 'cursor' by moving it left, right, up, and down.
 Press the A button to leave a note.
 You can cycle through the available notes by staying on the same spot and pressing A. Press button B on a position to remove a note.

+The synth itself is very simple.
+It has 4 bars of 4 beats and you can see the playhead move from left to right, top to bottom.

 ## Examples

 You can hear it in action here: https://petehaughie.bandcamp.com/album/microbit